Recap: Supernatural S 02 E 09 Croatoan

 - Despair Speech

-- Evil All Along: Turns out the reason the virus didn't affect Duane Tanner is that he was a demon.
+- Evil All Along: Turns out the reason Duane Tanner knew he didn't have the virus was that he's possessed by a demon.

 - Hate Plague: The demonic virus.